earth-metabolome-initiative/emi-monorepo/web/web_common/pgrx_validation/CONTRIB.md

 docker compose up
 ```

+DO NOT just run `cargo build` or `cargo pgrx package` as you may not have the correct version of PostgreSQL installed on your system or several other dynamically linked libraries, such as `GLIBC`.
+Instead, always use the `docker compose` command.

 ## Testing the extension

 After having built the extension in a directory such as `pgrx_validation` as described above, you can run the test suite which will create a temporary docker container with PostgreSQL by using [`testcontainers`](https://testcontainers.com/).
 It will then copy the `lib` and `extension` directories in the container by using `docker cp` and run the test migration using `cargo test`: